Are electric dog fences illegal – what you need to know

-There is widespread call from farmers and dog owners for the review to take place sooner, rather than later.
+There is a widespread call from farmers and dog owners for the review to take place sooner, rather than later.
 Further support for the Welsh campaign can be found on their Facebook page at: “Save our Welsh cats & dogs from death on the roads”.

 Thankfully, through proper consultation, here in England we were able to ensure that the distinction was made between containment fences and electronic dog collars.
 As a result, containment fences are not illegal in England, now, or in the future, with Wales looking to follow suit soon.

 Although, what you will need by law, is a high-quality containment fence that is properly installed by professionals, along with the delivery of full training for the animal and owner.
-Naturally we are glad that DEFRA have chosen not to be make dog fences illegal but the confusion has been worrying for pet owners across the UK.
+Naturally, we are glad that DEFRA has chosen not to make dog fences illegal but the confusion has been worrying for pet owners across the UK.
 We can now put a line through the dark cloud that has been hanging over the fence and continue to offer dogs and cats safety and freedom.

 At DogFence.co.uk, we are proud to have been installing and training high-quality, modern and safe electric dog fences for over twenty years.
 For more about how we can help you to keep your dog or cat safe both outside or indoors, call us on: 03450 623 623 or email us on: email@example.com today.

 Video- who are DogFence